 You're Not Alone

-If you've never done a content audit, don't worry—you're not alone.
-Most marketers don't know what a content audit is or what to look for when analyzing content.
+If you've never done a content audit, don't worry — you're not alone.
+Most marketers with a property management company don't know what an SEO content audit is or what to look for when analyzing content.

 You'll Need To Make Tough Decisions

 What do you do after an audit of your property management website content?
 It can be challenging to make decisions about what to do with content as you review it: keep it as-is, delete it, or rework it for better SEO.